FangfeiLi05/fangfeili05.github.io/content/learnings/3_Python_Installation_and_Environment_Setup/index.md

 - **Step 2.
 Install Homebrew**
   - [Install](https://brew.sh/)
-  - Then add Homebrew to your PATH,
+  - Then add Homebrew to your PATH, by running in Terminal
     ```bash
     echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/<username>/.zprofile
     # Ensure Homebrew is available in new terminal sessions